 Hyperbaric Oxygen Therapy

-Find wound care centers who offer Hyperbaric Oxygen Therapy.
+Find wound care centers offering Hyperbaric Oxygen Therapy.

 A typical course of treatment usually requires you to spend around 90 minutes in the chamber five days a week over a four- to six-week period.
 Technicians will guide the process and are in control of the chambers at all times during a session.
 If you’re prescribed HBOT treatment, you’ll also be informed on how best to prepare for the sessions, such as not wearing any perfumes, lotions, make-up, nail polish or haircare products.
 The hyperbaric chambers are clear, and can have TVs positioned outside of them so you can watch your favorite shows or movies during your appointment.